Easy-to-read medicine information about insulin – what it is, how to use it safely and possible side effects.

 If 2 units are used for priming each injection, this can add up to between 1–3 additional 3mL cartridges in 3 months.
 Tell your doctor to prescribe enough insulin to allow for priming with each injection.

 Selecting your dose

-Inject insulin into the fatty tissue just under the skin, in the abdomen or tummy area, about 5 cm away from your belly button.
+- Inject insulin into the fatty tissue just under your skin, in the abdomen or tummy area, about 5 cm away from your belly button.
 Read more about injection sites below.